MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 value represented as a string literal (see Section 5.2 of [RFC7541]).

 An encoder MUST NOT attempt to place a value at an index not known to be vacant.
-A decoder MUST treat the attempt to insert into an occupied slot as a fatal error.
+A decoder MUST treat the attempt to insert into an occupied slot or reference a name in a vacant slot as a fatal error.

 ### TOUCH